Kbernius-content/write-with-fauna/README.md

 ## We are looking for articles that generally cover:

-Articles that incorporate Fauna feature such as streaming and authentication
+Articles that incorporate Fauna features such as streaming and 3rd party authentication (Auth0, Okta)

 Step-by-step tutorials using Fauna and various programming frameworks including Go, Java, Python, React, Angular, Vue, RedwoodjS, Svelte, Next.JS, and Gatsby